Ultimate Tanning Guide

 absorbed in your skin and prevent any burns.

-Generously apply tanning lotion all over the exposed area.
+Generously apply the lotion all over the exposed area.
 You should reapply the lotion after you

 go for a swim, or after excessive sweating or rubbing, even if your lotion is waterproof.
 This guide will